mastermindankur/tickzo1/README.md

 ## Commands to push content to the server
-Stop the server by pressing Command + C on your Mac (Server needs to be stopped and then restarted for public folder to be ReGenerated)
+Stop the server by pressing Command + C on your Mac (Server needs to be stopped and then restarted for public folder to be regenerated)

 git add .

 git commit -m "comment"

 git push origin1 main